SergeyBondarenko/ship_to_elasticsearch/labs/logstash/lab_05.md

 }
 ```
 Save the file.
-Look at the Logstash daemon console.

 SHUTDOWN LOGSTASH SERVICE AND DAEMONS IF IT THEY ARE RUNNING.
 Run new Logstash daemon:
 ```
 sudo bash /usr/share/logstash/bin/logstash -f /etc/logstash/conf.d/trex_shakespeare.conf --config.test_and_exit --path.settings /etc/logstash/
 ```
 Cancel the daemon as soon as you see the import messages.
-Look at the imported documents, all plays dictionary content is a string value of messsage key.
+Look at the imported documents, all plays dictionary content is a string value of the message key.

 B. Add a filter to parse message and create new fields.
 Also add ES output.